sirfindcent/skimlit/README.md

 ```

 ### Create the environment
 I use `venv` for my environment and PowerShell for the command.
-You could do similar with Conda and pip but I prefer venv.
+You could do similar with Conda and pip but I prefer `venv``.

 ```
 python -m venv myvenv